Colleagues should attend training before using Collaborate with students.

 When searching for previous recordings you need to set the start and end date then click go.
 You must click the ‘Show all button’.
 Otherwise they do not all display.
 (A bug which we expect to be fixed soon).

-Students need to use the BB student app to be installed on their mobile device to be able to access a Collaborate Ultra session through it.
-They should navigate to the module in a browser then click onto the Join Room icon.
-This then should launch the BB Student app in their device.
+Students need to use the 'Blackboard' app to be installed on their mobile device to be able to access a Collaborate Ultra session through it.
+They should navigate to the module in thi app click onto the 'Get Launch Link' icon.
+This then should launch the Collaborate tool on their device.

 Collaborate Ultra is accessed via your web browser.
-Google Chrome is the preferred browser.
+Google Chrome or Firefox are the preferred browsers.
 Ensure your browser is fully up to date before using Ultra.
 You will need to use a microphone and either speakers or earphones to be able to communicate.

 Expert help with Collaborate is available for Collaborate 24 hrs a day through a service with Collaborate that the University subscribes to.
 This is available to staff and students and includes international freephone numbers.